Anna Broomall: Personal life and death

 In retirement, Broomall volunteered to manage the Delaware County Historical Society's library and museum from 1923 until her death.
 She wrote pamphlets and collected photographs, manuscripts, and clippings that documented Delaware County's history.
-She donated her scrapbooks to the historical society, and they remain in the society's collections to this day.
+She donated her scrapbooks to the historical society, and they remain in the society's collections.
 She also joined the Delaware County Institute of Science and the Delaware County Botanical Society.
 She played an important role in raising community support for renovation of the historic 1724 Chester Courthouse.
 She was working on an unpublished manuscript on Pennsylvania witches when she died.

 Broomall died on April 4, 1931, at her home in Chester, Pennsylvania, from sepsis induced by a chronic urinary tract infection.
 She was 84 years old.
 Her remains were cremated and the ashes interred in her family plot at Media Cemetery in Upper Providence Township, Pennsylvania.
 Broomall had never married and left no children.